eyeswideopen/LeapScratch/readme.md

 ==============================

-by Maximilian K�rner and Samuel Zeitler
+by Maximilian Koerner and Samuel Zeitler